String Best Practices in Java

 Unnecessary Case Change

-Using equalsIgnoreCase() is faster than using toUpperCase() or toLowerCase()
+Using equalsIgnoreCase() is faster than using toUpperCase() or toLowerCase().

-Append Character With Char
+Append Character with char

-Avoid concatenating characters as strings in StringBuffer/StringBuilder.append methods.
+Avoid concatenating characters as strings in `

 StringBuffer sb = new StringBuffer();

-sb.append('a'); // use this instead
+sb.append('a'); // Use this

 Consecutive Appends Should Reuse

 Consecutive calls to StringBuffer/StringBuilder.append should be chained, reusing the target object.
-This can improve the performance by producing a smaller bytecode, reducing overhead, and improving inlining.
-A complete analysis can be found here

 StringBuffer buf = new StringBuffer();

-buf.append("Hello"); // poor
+buf.append("Hello");

 buf.append(foo);